 This strategy applies from the date of approval by the Board until it is superseded and relates to the financial year ended 31 December 2020.

 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of Schedule 19 which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
 References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Group has legal responsibilities.

 ALDI is committed to full compliance with all statutory obligations and disclosure to relevant tax authorities.
 The group’s tax affairs are managed in line with the group’s strong focus on corporate responsibility and high standards of governance.

 Governance in relation to UK taxation

-• The Board ensures that ALDI’s tax strategy is one of the factors considered in all investments and significant business decisions taken.
+- The Board ensures that ALDI’s tax strategy is one of the factors considered in significant investments and business decisions taken.